common-workflow-library/legacy/workflows/GATK/README.md

 # TODO

-* streaming between steps to improve throughput
+* streaming between steps to improve throughput, currently not supported via the reference implementation
 * properly configuring/exposing threads per step to maximize speed of the steps
 * remove the dictionary creation steps
 * clearly document the reference files needed